R0rt1z2/amonet/README.md

 # amonet

-This is an exploit chain for FireTV 2 (2015) (2nd gen / sloane / AFTVS).
-It contains a MediaTek bootrom exploit and a LittleKernel bootloader exploit.
+This is an exploit chain for Fire HD 6 / 7 (2014) (4th gen / ariel - aston / KFARWI - KFASWI).
+It contains a MediaTek preloader exploit and a LittleKernel bootloader exploit.

-For installation instructions, see https://forum.xda-developers.com/t/unlock-root-twrp-unbrick-firetv-2-sloane.4222331/

 ## License

-`brom-payload` includes code from Linux kernel, and is therefore licensed under GPLv2.

 `lk-payload` and `modules` are licensed under MIT.